 For admission to graduate study, international students must hold a baccalaureate degree (or higher) or the equivalent from an accredited/government recognized college or university.
 Most such degrees will be four or more years in length.
 Buffalo State recognizes some three-year degrees, but not all.
 Generally, an international student is an individual studying in the United States on a non-immigrant, temporary visa that allows for academic study at the post-secondary level.
 Typically, international students will hold an F-type visa.
 International students must meet all admission requirements of the university.

-All international applications requiring student visas must be completed by June 15 for fall admission; November 15 for spring admission; and April 1 for summer admission for all graduate programs (except Canadian applicants).
+All international applications requiring student visas must be completed by July 1 for fall admission, December 1 for spring admission, and April 1 for summer admission for all graduate programs (except Canadian applicants).
 Students should also be aware of the individual department application deadline when considering enrollment.
-In some cases, departments want applications submitted prior to the Graduate School deadlines cited above.
-If there are questions, contact the Graduate School for further information on deadlines.
+In some cases, departments want applications submitted prior to the deadlines cited above.
+If there are questions, contact the Graduate Studies Office for further information on deadlines.